gstamatelat/partition/README.md

 This package provides the `Partition` interface which complies to this mathematical concept, as well as two implementations with different characteristics.
-The `UnionFindPartition` implementation is a union-find-delete data structure with operations bounded by the inverse Ackermann function.
+The `UnionFindPartition` implementation is a Union-Find-Delete data structure with operations bounded by the inverse Ackermann function.
 The `ImmutablePartition` class is an immutable implementation with constant time access to all the supported methods.